 CAPD/ACDP supports student activities, including active participation in CAPD/ACDP, access to scholarships and awards, free membership, and free meeting attendance and research.

-Graduate, postgraduate, and undergraduate students who are members of the Canadian Academy of Pediatric Dentistry/Académie Canadienne de Dentisterie Pédiatrique (CAPD/ACDP) may request access to the CAPD/ACDP email database for research projects in the form of surveys.
+Graduate, postgraduate, and undergraduate students who are members of the Canadian Academy of Pediatric Dentistry/Académie Canadienne de Dentisterie Pédiatrique (CAPD/ACDP) may request that research projects, in the form of surveys, be sent to CAPD/ACDP members.

 For full details on Eligibility Criteria, Documentation Required, and Process, please click here.